LukeKeltner/bamazon/README.md

 # bamazon
-This is a short academic app demonstrating the how to connect MySQL and Node.js.
+This is a short academic app demonstrating the how to connect MySQL and Node.js along with using Node.js to update databases.
 It functions as a mock web store with three different functionalities; Customer, Manager, and Supervisor.

 ## Setup
 1. Clone bamazon repository